alexch/codelikethis/public/lessons/db/overview.md

 There are at least *three* overlapping uses of the term "server":

-1. a *process* running on a computer that responds to queries
+1. a *databse process* running on a computer that responds to queries
 1. the *actual computer* running that process
 1. the application code that is *itself* a server but is a *client* of the database server

-So you could say "my Linux server is running a Mong server" without ambiguity.
+So you could say "my Linux server is running a Mongo server behind a Node server" without ambiguity.

 There is similar fuzziness around the term "database" -- e.g. a single MongoDB database *server* has many independent *databases*, each with its own users, permissions, collections, etc.